queueit/KnownUser.V3.Fastly/README.md

 # KnownUser.V3.Fastly

-The Queue-it Security Framework ensures that end-users are not able to access your online application without first going through the queue for any and all �protected� areas and paths on your sites.
+The Queue-it Security Framework ensures that end-users are not able to access your online application without first going through the queue for any and all *protected* areas and paths on your sites.
 The queue system is implemented by adding a server-side (request-level) integration that protects your online application by redirecting users to a waiting room according to web traffic settings in the Queue-it GO Platform.
-After the integration is complete, queue system behavior and operations are managed in Queue-it�s Go Platform and/or via the Queue-it Admin API.
+After the integration is complete, queue system behavior and operations are managed in Queue-it's Go Platform and/or via the Queue-it Admin API.

-This Fastly Queue-it Connector SDK (aka, Queue-it�s server-side KnownUser connector) uses a Compute@Edge service to integrate Queue-it's functionality into Fastly's network.
+This Fastly Queue-it Connector SDK (aka, Queue-it's server-side KnownUser connector) uses a Compute@Edge service to integrate Queue-it's functionality into Fastly's network.

 A Wasm service is required to utilize this connector.